Sweet potato: Europe

 In the Veneto (northeast Italy), sweet potato is known as patata mericana in the Venetian language (patata americana in Italian, meaning "American potato"), and it is cultivated above all in the southern area of the region;.

 In Spain, sweet potato is called boniato.
 On the evening of All Souls' Day, in Catalonia (northeastern Spain) it is traditional to serve roasted sweet potato and chestnuts, panellets and sweet wine.
 The occasion is called La Castanyada.
 As of 2023 Spain is the largest sweet potato producer in Europe.

 South America

 In Peru, sweet potatoes are called camote and are frequently served alongside ceviche.
 Sweet potato chips are also a commonly sold snack, be it on the street or in packaged foods.

 Dulce de batata is a traditional Argentine, Paraguayan and Uruguayan dessert, which is made of sweet potatoes.
 It is a sweet jelly, which resembles a marmalade because of its color and sweetness but it has a harder texture, and has to be sliced into thin portions with a knife as if it were a pie.

 Globally

 Globally, sweet potatoes are now a staple ingredient of modern sushi cuisine, specifically used in maki rolls.
-The advent of sweet potato as a sushi ingredient is credited to chef Bun Lai of Miya's Sushi, who first introduced sweet potato rolls in the 1990s as a plant-based alternative to traditional fish-based sushi rolls.
+The advent of sweet potato as a sushi ingredient is credited to the chef Bun Lai of Miya's Sushi, who first made sweet potato rolls in the 1990s as a plant-based alternative to traditional fish-based sushi rolls.